Paying for care

 Before agreeing to a DPA you may want to consider taking independent financial and legal advice, as a DPA is one option to meet the cost of the care, but there may be other options available to you.

-Further information about obtaining financial advice is also available from the Money Advice Service website: www.moneyadviceservice.org.uk.
+Further information about obtaining financial advice is also available from the Money Advice Service website.
 Telephone: 0800 138 7777.

 People are allowed to spend their money as they wish.
 However, ‘deprivation of assets’ happens when you intentionally reduce your assets to avoid using their value towards paying for your care.
-We can’t tell you not to give way your assets, but can say that by doing so, you are not entitled to receive financial help with care costs from us.
+We can’t tell you not to give away your assets but can say that by doing so, you are not entitled to receive financial help with care costs from us.

-If the we decide that you have given away assets deliberately,we can calculate your assessed contribution towards care costs as though you were still in possession of this asset.
+If we decide that you have given away assets deliberately, we can calculate your assessed contribution towards care costs as though you were still in possession of this asset.
 This will mean that you would be expected to pay as if you had that asset still available to you when in reality, you no longer own the asset.

 Being assessed as having deprived yourself of assets can leave you in a very difficult position as we may refuse to assist with meeting your care costs.

-Further information on how we assess your contribution for care can be found in our factsheet ‘Paying for Care and Support Services.
+Further information on how we assess your contribution to care can be found in our factsheet ‘Paying for Care and Support Services'.